-6 Scope of the study
+1.6 Scope of the study

-The study was carried out in Kajiado central division, Kajiado district of Kenya.
+The study was carried out in Kaspul division, Rachuonyo district of- Kenya.
 It was limited to only primary schools and only three schools were chosen to cover this study.
-One of these schools is a special school while rest of the two schools have units for the deaf.
 The researcher identified three head teachers, six teachers, three parents and six deaf girls as respondents of the study.